HIDDA/mixtures/README.md

-# mixtures
-Supplementary R package for the book chapter "Mixture Modeling" https://HIDDA.github.io/mixtures/
+Supplementary R package for the book chapter "Mixture Modeling" by Emanuele Del Fava and Ziv Shkedy